NEWS

 My first reaction to the news of children’s social care reform was: “Finally!”
 For many of us working in this field, the connection has long been painfully clear between the number of local authorities facing bankruptcy notices and an out-of-control provider market in fostering and private residential placements.

 There is no doubt that morally and financially, preventing profiteering from our most vulnerable children should be a key priority for any government.
 Also welcome in Labour’s policy paper is a focus on the quality of placements.
-It’s vital to ensure, via the key discipline that is professional curiosity, that providers are actually providing top quality accommodation and don’t simply see the housing of vulnerable children as a safe source income/investment.
+It’s vital to ensure, via the key discipline that is professional curiosity, that providers are actually providing top quality accommodation and don’t simply see the housing of vulnerable children as an easy source of profit.

 The importance of professional curiosity